-Currently, the Bangko Sentral ng Pilipinas (BSP) regulates transactions related to digital assets through BSP Circular No. 942 and 944.
-The BSP Charter, however, as defined by RA No. 7653, also known as the "The New Central Bank Act" as amended by RA No. 11211, does not mention electronic, virtual, or digital representations of money.
-Section 3 provides that "the Bangko Sentral shall provide policy directions in the area of money, banking, and credit."
-Section 49 defines "currency" as all Philippine notes and coins issued or in circulation.
-This distinction is important in the context of the recommendation made by the Financial Action Task Force (FATF) last October 2018 on the use of the term "virtual asset" "to refer to digital representations of value that can be digitally traded or transferred and can be used for payment or investment purposes, including digital representations of value that function as a medium of exchange, a unit of account, and/or a store of value."
+Currently, the Bangko Sentral ng Pilipinas (BSP) regulates transactions related to digital assets through BSP Circular No. 942, 944 and 1108.
+The BSP Charter, however, as defined by RA No. 7653, also known as the "The New Central Bank Act" as amended by A No. 11211, does not mention electronic, virtual, or digital representations of money.
+This distinction is important in the context of the recommendation made by the Financial Action Task Force (FATF) last October 2018 on the use of the term "virtual asset" "to refer to digital representations of value that can be digitally traded or transferred and can be used for payment or investment purposes, including digital representations of value."
 The FATF further emphasizes the distinction between virtual assets and fiat currency.
-While the FATF recognize that virtual assets do not include digital representations of fiat currency, the limitation in the mandate of the BSP creates a need to further define the regulatory authority of the BSP to include e-money.
+While the FATF recognize that virtual assets do not include digital representations of fiat currency, the limitation inthe mandate of the BSP creates a need to further define the regulatory authority of the BSP to include e-money.

 Virtual assets, as defined earlier, is a subset of digital assets issued by developers and stored in electronic wallets for online transactions.
 They are usually controlled by a decentralized network of users and is not subject to the control and guarantee of national governments or a central bank.
 The value of virtual assets are solely based on the demand and supply, which makes their value volatile.
 As such, they differ from fiat currency, which is fully backed by the government of a country and is acceptable as a payment for public and private transactions.
-They are also distinct from electronic money, which is just the digital representation of fiat currency and is recognized as legal tender.
+They are also distinct from electronic money, which is just the digital representation of flat currency and is recognized as legal tender.
 Most virtual assets are programmed to behave like cash, with sophisticated encryption methods resulting in anonymity, as the user only needs to have a private digital key in order to transact in the system.

 Virtual assets suffer from several problems.
 The combination of lack of central authority, lack of legislation and the degree of anonymity associated with virtual asset transactions make them a potential vehicle for fraud and illicit transactions.
-Virtual assets, in particular, is associated with the trade of illegal material in the "dark web" through the now defunct online black market Silk Road.
-Before its shutdown in 2013, Silk Road was able to generate an equivalent of \$1.2 billion of revenue, all in virtual assets.
-In addition, there are also concerns regarding money laundering using virtual assets.
-Liberty Reserve, a Costa Rica-based monetary transmitter, used virtual currencies to launder \$6 billion of criminal proceeds before its shutdown in 2013.

-There is an emerging sentiment around the world for virtual assets to be recognized and regulated in order to facilitate acceptability and use while minimizing the dangers and risk associated with them.
-As of 2019, our ASEAN neighbors are currently in the process of establishing the framework for the operation of virtual asset exchanges and virtual asset business.
-Singapore already recognizes but not regulate virtual assets, allowing virtual payment tokens under the "Payment Services Act".
-Thailand regulates virtual asset exchanges and virtual asset businesses through the "Emergency Decree on Digital Asset Businesses".
+As such, there is a sentiment around the world for virtual assets to be recognized and regulated in order to facilitate acceptability and use while minimizing the dangers and risk associated with them.
+Singapore regulates the virtual assets through the Financial Services and Markets Bill, which was passed in 2022.
+The Monetary Authority of Singapore is now tasked with ensuring that virtual assets were not used in money laundering and financing terror activities.
+Thailand continues to regulate virtual asset exchanges and virtual asset businesses through the "Emergency Decree on Digital Asset Businesses", which was passed in 2018.
 In the country, the Securities and Exchange Commission (SEC) regulates virtual asset offerings as securities.